 BETTING

-2026 College Football Playoff Odds: Keep an Eye on LSU
+2026 College Football Playoff Odds: Teams to Back and Fade

-With the 2025 College Football Playoff season now concluded, sportsbooks are wasting no time and have already released their odds for the 2026 College Football Playoff National Championship winner.
+It’s never too early to get in on the action, and the sportsbooks are certainly not ones to waste time releasing their odds for the 2026 College Football Playoff National Championship winner.
 Let’s take a look.

 2025-26 College Football Championship Odds